DsosaH/osticket-postconfg/README.md

 <br/>
 <h2>Teams</h2>
 <p>
-  Teams are a versatile form of grouping that let's you pull agents from diferent departments into a single group to solve a very specific problem.
-Are very helpful when you need a group of very specific peaople (like the best technician of every department, etc).<br>
+  Teams are a versatile form of grouping that let you pull agents from different departments into a single group to solve a very specific problem.
+Are very helpful when you need a group of very specific people (like the best technician of every department, etc.).<br>
-  To create a new team go to <ins>Agents -> Teams -> Add New team</ins>.
+  To create a new team, go to <ins>Agents -> Teams -> Add New team</ins>.
 </p>
 <p>